MaterializeInc/materialize/doc/developer/metabase-demo.md

 $ ./dc.sh up :demo:
 ```

-Note: Running :init: loads an initial set of TPC-CH data into Materialize.
+Note: Running `up :init:` loads an initial set of TPC-CH data into Materialize.
-Running :demo: will  load that same data in Materialize again.
+Running `up :demo:` will  load that same data in Materialize again.
 In the future,
 we should find a way to load data/initialize tables without creating these duplicates.

 Now that the data is loaded into Materialize, we want to create sources